-Pro-Bel officially opened in the 1970’s.
+Pro-Bel officially opened in the 1970's.
 At that time we were not a manufacturer of permanent window washing equipment and fall protection systems.
-The company was started by Our Founder Marc Lebel as a high-rise window cleaning company operating under the name Pro-Bel Services.
-Marc quickly discovered that most building did not provide adequate safety equipment for window cleaners.
+Our Founder Marc Lebel started this company as a high-rise window cleaning company operating under the name Pro-Bel Services.
+Marc quickly discovered that most buildings did not provide adequate safety equipment for window cleaners.
 This led him to design our first Roof Anchor and modern day Pro-Bel was created.

-To date we have completed more than 17,350 projects, some of which can me seen in our Project Profiles section.
+To date we have completed more than 17,350 projects, some of which can be seen in our Project Profiles section.
 We strive to push our industry forward by continually designing safe and functional equipment.
-Our growth has expanded Pro-Bel’s expertise into more than an specialty products company but into a professional engineering firm specializing in our industry.
+Our growth has expanded Pro-Bel's expertise into more than a specialty products company, but into a professional engineering firm specializing in our industry.
 Our ability to create custom products and solutions suited for modern architecture is what has helped to establish Pro-Bel as the industry leader for engineered fall arrest and suspended access systems.

 In 1978, Marc Lebel established Pro-Bel Services, a high-rise window cleaning venture that would prove to be the predecessor for today’s company.
 At the time, window cleaning contractors made do with suspension systems that lacked the auxiliary safety line anchoring points that are today considered essential in the event of equipment failure or emergency.

 An alarming number of falls led Mr. Lebel to conclude that workers were desperately in need of independent lifelines secured to properly situated rooftop anchors.
 In the years that followed, Mr. Lebel would spearhead a quantum leap in the fall protection industry, developing and patenting critical devices (including the U-Bar Anchor) that would help to ensure the safety of suspended access personnel.